vaibhavbafna5/bollinger_bands/README.md

 To build the containers, run `docker-compose up` and to tear them down, run `docker-compose down`.

-You can view an example deployed setup [here](https://d6ec23e9bd45.ghoul-arctic.ts.net/).
+You can view an example deployed setup [here](https://code-server.ghoul-arctic.ts.net/).

 ## Areas for Improvement
 In no particular order:

 - The code is currently structured to only work with a lookback period, but a custom time range would be useful, especially for backtesting in certain conditions.
-- I've been unable to figure out how to use Tailscale in an automated way while building the container.
-I have to enter my container, run `sudo tailscaled --tun=userspace-networking --socks5-server=localhost:1055 &`, and then `sudo tailscale up --authkey [key]` to actually add the container into my Tailnet.
-Similarly, I have to run `tailscale funnel` to then expose the container to the broader Internet.
-- The code is almost certainly riddled with a few small bugs.
-Unit tests would give greater confidence in this implementation.
+- Some level of automated testing.
 - Typing is very useful, but currently only used in `utils.py`.
 It should be added to `bollinger_bands.py`.
 - Much of the code right now is very strongly tied to the `yfinance` API, a better approach would be adding a middle layer of abstraction to decouple the business logic from the data provider.
 - There's many types of Bollinger Bands to experiment with and a rigorous meta-analysis evaluating different combinations of the paramemters (lookback, asset classes, time ranges, markets, contrarian strategies) would be an interesting exercise.